This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Add Vegetables: Stir in chopped bell peppers or mushrooms when cooking the ground beef for extra flavor and texture.
+• Add Vegetables: Stir in chopped bell peppers, mushrooms, or zucchini when cooking the ground beef for extra flavor, color, and nutrients.

-• Make It Spicy: Add chili flakes to the tomato sauce for a little heat.
+• Make It Spicy: Add red pepper flakes or a pinch of cayenne to the tomato sauce for a little kick.

-• Gluten-Free Option: Use your favorite gluten-free pasta.
+• Gluten-Free Option: Replace regular pasta with your favorite gluten-free variety.

 These step-by-step instructions will guide you through making an individual hamburger casserole.
 For ingredient amounts and full details, see the recipe card below.

-1. Cook the Pasta: Follow the package directions, then drain and set aside.
+1. Cook the Pasta: Boil the pasta according to the package directions.
+Drain and set aside.

 2. Cook the Beef Mixture: In a medium skillet over medium-high heat, cook the ground beef, onions, garlic, and seasonings until the beef is browned.
-Drain the excess fat and transfer the mixture to a bowl.
+Drain any excess fat and transfer to a bowl.

-3. Mix the Ingredients: Stir in the sour cream, cheese, cooked pasta, and tomato sauce until well combined.
+3. Combine Ingredients: Stir in the sour cream, cheese, cooked pasta, and tomato sauce until evenly mixed.

-4. Assemble and Bake: Lightly grease a small baking dish (I use a 5×5 inch or a 4×6 inch), pour in the mixture, and sprinkle extra cheese on top.
-Bake at 350°F for 20-25 minutes, until the cheese is melted and bubbly.
+4. Assemble and Bake: Lightly grease a small baking dish (5×5 inch or a 4×6 inch), Pour in the mixture, top with extra cheese, and bake at 350°F for 20 to 25 minutes, until hot and bubbly.

-four photos showing the steps involved in making a hamburger casserole.
+four photos showing the steps involved in making a small hamburger casserole.

 Expert Tips

-• Use Lean Ground Beef: I recommend 90% lean ground beef for great flavor with less grease.
-If using higher-fat beef, drain it well to avoid excess oil.
+• Use Lean Ground Beef: Choose 90% lean ground beef for rich flavor without too much grease.
+If using a higher-fat blend, drain it well before mixing.

 Frequently Asked Questions

-Can I make a hamburger casserole ahead of time?
+Can hamburger casserole be made ahead of time?

 Yes.
 Double the ingredients and use either two 5×5 inch baking dishes or one 6×8 inch baking dish.